Digoxin is usually taken once a day in the morning.

 - Take digoxin once daily exactly as your doctor tells you to.
 There are three strengths of tablets (62.5 micrograms, 125 micrograms and 250 micrograms) - your doctor will prescribe the strength which is right for your condition.
 Your dose will be on the label of the pack to remind you.

 - If you have been given liquid medicine, it is important that you take the right amount.
 Use the dropper that comes with the bottle to measure out your doses.
+Never mix the liquid medicine with other liquids.
 Ask your pharmacist to show you what to do if you are unsure.

 - If you forget to take a dose, take it as soon as you remember.
 If you do not remember until the following day, skip the missed dose.
 Do not take two doses together to make up for a forgotten dose.